 Cortisone injections and/ or physical therapy modalities such as electrical stimulation, ultrasound, and hydrotherapy also help reduce neuroma pain.

-The surgical excision of the neuroma also known as Neurectomy, and it involves excising the affected nerve tissue.
+Opting for surgery such as a Neurectomy, which involves excising the affected nerve tissue should be the last resort for treatment of a neuroma.
 Removing the nerve has a 20% risk that nerve may grow back into a bed of scar tissue and form a stump neuroma which can become even more painful than the original condition.
-Surgery should be the last resort for treatment of a neuroma.

 At Gotham Footcare, instead of surgically excising the nerve, we offer patients a highly effective, alternative option, called cryosurgery, which is a minimally invasive office-based procedure that requires no stitches and only takes 15 minutes to perform.